Vreckovka/HospitalIS/README.md

 # HospitalIS
 Example of Hospital Information System

-WPF application using MVVM desing partern
+WPF application using MVVM desing partern and dependency injection

 Used NuGets: